adam-filipowicz/academic-kickstart/content/authors/admin/_index.md

   link: https://github.com/adam-filipowicz/
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+- icon: cv
-#   icon_pack: ai
+  icon_pack: ai
-#   link: files/cv.pdf
+  link: files/CV.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

 Hello!
 I am a graduate student in the Neuroscience Graduate Program at OHSU.
 My research interests include behavioral genetics, neuroimmune interactions, and the use of models in biology.
 I am currently a member of the Aballay Lab, where we use the simple model organism *Caenorhabditis elegans* to study mechanisms involved in the control of immune responses against microbial pathogens.
-My current project focuses on the nematode response to *Enterococcus faecalis*, a gram-positive bacterium and an opportunistic pathogen in humans.
+My current project focuses on the nematode response to *Enterococcus faecalis*, a gram-positive bacterium and an opportunistic human pathogen.
+I have prior experience in using a rhesus macaque model of HIV infection to study HIV's effects on the brain.

-While on break from working at the lab bench due to COVID-19, I am expanding my data science and programming skills via two remote courses offered through the computer science department at OHSU: [Data Science Programming](https://lxkain.github.io/CV/) and [Principles & Practice of Data Visualization](https://cslu.ohsu.edu/~bedricks/courses/cs631_spring_2020/)
+While on break from lab work due to COVID-19, I am expanding my data science and programming skills via two remote courses offered through the computer science department at OHSU: [Data Science Programming](https://lxkain.github.io/CV/) and [Principles & Practice of Data Visualization.](https://cslu.ohsu.edu/~bedricks/courses/cs631_spring_2020/) Head to the [Projects](#projects) section to see some of the work I've done for these courses.